-Created by a team at the University of Hong Kong, this is an easily digested guide, mostly in question and answer form, to the Hong Kong legal system, legal sources and a number of specific legal topics.
+Created by a team at the University of Hong Kong, Community Legal Information Centre (CLIC) is an easily digested guide, mostly in question and answer form, to the Hong Kong legal system, legal sources and a number of specific legal topics.
 There are links to sources throughout the text.

-This database, on the Hong Kong University Library site, gives access to the seven consolidations of the Laws of Hong Kong published between 1890 and 1964, the last being updated to 1989.
+This database, on the University of Hong Kong Libraries site, gives access to the seven consolidations of the Laws of Hong Kong published between 1890 and 1964, the last being updated to 1989.
 The consolidations may be searched individually or collectively.

-As well as general information about the Hong Kong Bar aimed at the public, this site features the code of conduct, information on admission and pupillage, events, Bar List, and rules and regulations of the Association.
+The Hong Kong Bar Association (HKBA) is the professional organisation of barristers in Hong Kong.
+As well as general information about the Hong Kong Bar aimed at the public, its website features the code of conduct, information on admission and pupillage, events, Bar List, and rules and regulations of the Association.

-This is an association of Hong Kong lawyers, shipowners and others concerned with maritime law.
-The web site provides a directory of members and details of the association’s meetings and other activities.
+The Hong Kong Maritime Law Association (HKMLA) is an association of Hong Kong lawyers, shipowners and others concerned with maritime law.
+The web site provides a directory of HKMLA members and details of the association’s meetings and other activities.
 The principal Hong Kong ordinances relating to maritime law are listed by title with links to full text, and there is also a link to the Hong Kong Judiciary site for judgments in maritime causes.
-Links to related sites are also provided.

 The Commission was established in 1980 to make recommendations for law reform in Hong Kong.
-These are contained in its reports, all of which are available here, together with consultation papers, 1982 onwards.
+These are contained in its reports, the first published in 1982, all of which are available here, together with consultation papers, 1993 onwards.
 The site also provides information on implementation of the Commission’s recommendations, its current projects and membership, and an extensive collection of legal links.

-The Legislative Council is the legislature of the Hong Kong Special Administrative Region.
-The “Council Meetings” section of its web site, within “Legco Business”, includes Bills, Hansard and subsidiary legislation for the current Council, which commenced in 2012.
+The Legislative Council (LegCo) is the legislature of the Hong Kong Special Administrative Region.
+The “Council Meetings” section of its web site, within “LegCo Business”, includes Bills, Hansard and subsidiary legislation for the current Council.
 Select “Current and Past Meeting Records” for earlier sessions.
 This section also has reports of sittings of the former (colonial) Legislative Council, 1858-1997.